 The UCL Division of Psychology and Language Sciences is the largest department of its kind in the country, with more than 120 academic staff and approximately 1,500 students.

-The undergraduate programme at University College London is accredited by the British Psychological Society and graduates are eligible to become members.
+The undergraduate programme at UCL is accredited by the British Psychological Society and graduates are eligible to become members.

 As well as undergraduate courses, the department offers 20 master’s degrees in topics including business psychology, neuroscience, decision science and human-computer interaction.